top of page

 2. Putting student works on the map.
 Too often quality undergraduate work in philosophy flies under the radar.
 In addition to a standard single-PDF format, we plan to host each accepted article on an individual webpage, and use search engine optimization to enhance the likelihood that each author's work is appreciated by a wider audience.

 3. Spring conference.
-While our journal is necessarily selective, a larger number of submissions may be accepted to speak at our conference (to be held in the spring or summer of 2024) and discuss philosophy with other accepted authors.
+While our journal is necessarily selective, a larger number of authors may be invited to speak at our conference, held in the spring of each year, and discuss philosophy with other accepted authors and professional philosophers.

 Our Team